 And the call to action is the same, beginning with the verb “show.”

 But they could be even stronger with power words.
-These are key terms that evoke strong emotions with readers.
+These are key terms that evoke strong emotions in readers.

 Need help choosing the right power words?
-Here’s a list of 700 power words that you can start using to write more persuasive web copy today.
+Here’s a list of 700 power words you can use to write more persuasive web copy today.

-By taking the time to craft the right language for your headlines, product descriptions, and calls to action, you can make your overall message more credible.
+By crafting the right language for your headlines, product descriptions, and calls to action, you can make your overall message more credible.

-This will help build trust with your customers and will also serve to make your future recommendations more powerful in the future.
+This will help build trust with your customers and will also serve to make your future recommendations more powerful.

-And while TrustPulse is the leading software for adding these recent activity popups on your website, we know there are other companies who do the same.
+As discussed above, TrustPulse is the leading software for adding these recent activity popups to your website; we know other companies do the same.